 Typically, zipper injuries occur in young children who are dressing and zipping while paying attention to something else.
 It is certainly not unusual for young children to be easily distracted.
 Zipper injuries also happen in adults but less often.
-In adults, the condition typically occurs when the zipper is being closed by a relative or caretaker, as in patients with dementia, or individuals with other neurocognitive disabilities who are unable to fully dress themselves.
+In adults, the condition typically occurs when the zipper is being closed by a relative or caretaker, as in patients with dementia or individuals with other neurocognitive disabilities who are unable to fully dress themselves.
 In children, only toilet seat injuries are more common causes of penile trauma than zippers.
 It is unclear if "going commando" (not using underwear) is a contributing factor.
 Known risk factors for penile zipper injuries include younger age (less than 18 years), not being circumcised, and requiring assistance for dressing.

-Penile ring entrapments occur when a ring placed around the penis, usually intended for erotic purposes, and cannot be removed by the patient.
+Penile ring entrapments occur when a ring is placed around the penis, usually intended for erotic purposes, and cannot be removed by the patient.
 This causes increasing venous stasis leading to worsening edema, reduced lymphatic and arterial flow, bruising, cyanosis, ischemia, necrosis, and eventual gangrene.
 Patients are typically adults who often delay coming to the Emergency Department due to embarrassment.
 This often results in a more severe level of injury when they finally appear for medical assistance.

 Typically, the pathophysiology for both conditions is similar to direct tissue damage to the foreskin or penile skin from compression and entrapment.
-The injury may demonstrate bleeding, swelling, pain, contusions, bruising and other signs of tissue damage.
-In general, the longer the tissue is trapped, the greater the degree of tissue damage, edema, bruising, scarring and trauma.
+The injury may demonstrate bleeding, swelling, pain, contusions, bruising, and other signs of tissue damage.
+In general, the longer the tissue is trapped, the greater the degree of tissue damage, edema, bruising, scarring, and trauma.
 Therefore, the conditions should be relieved as quickly as reasonably possible.

-Of the two problems, penile entrapment is potentially more dangerous as it can quickly progress to more serious and permanent injury to the penis.
-Zipper injuries are more likely to show tissue damage to the entrapped skin while penile ring entrapment will tend to progress from venous stasis to distal edema with a lymphatic and arterial blockage, followed by increasing ischemia.
-This ischemia can progress to infarction, necrosis, urethral fistulas and either self-amputation or gangrene in a matter of hours.
+Of the two problems, penile ring entrapment is potentially more dangerous as it can quickly progress to more serious and permanent injury to the penis.
+Zipper injuries are more likely to show tissue damage to the entrapped skin, while penile ring entrapment will tend to progress from venous stasis to distal edema with lymphatic and arterial blockage, followed by increasing ischemia.
+This ischemia can progress to infarction, necrosis, urethral fistulas, and either self-amputation or gangrene in a matter of hours.
 It can even result in death.
 Ring compression may be sufficient to interfere with voiding and cause urinary retention requiring suprapubic tube placement.
 Ring entrapments longer than 72 hours are likely to be the most serious.
 Non-metallic rings tend to cause more serious injuries as their limited degree of elasticity results in greater compression.

 History and Physical

 The patient will often present with significant pain.
-In adults, there will also be a considerable embarrassment in even discussing the problem.
+In adults, there will also be considerable embarrassment in even discussing the problem.
 Examiners should be aware of this and deal with the issue professionally.
 Most zipper cases will typically only involve partial involvement of the prepuce.
 However, in some cases, there may be a full-thickness involvement of the foreskin with considerable tissue damage.

 In most cases, patients and caregivers will already have attempted manual extraction.
 Such attempts usually cause additional tissue damage.
 They also delay the patient's presentation to the Emergency Department.
 This typically results in additional pain, swelling, bruising, and tissue damage.

 A grading system for penile ring entrapment injuries has been proposed by Dawood et al. Grade 1 includes cases of distal edema with only superficial penile tissue damage.
 Grade 2 encompasses deep tissue damage involving the urethra and/or corpora.
-Finally, Grade 3 involves fistula formation, significant tissue loss, necrosis or gangrene.
+Finally, Grade 3 involves fistula formation, significant tissue loss, necrosis, or gangrene.